 I don’t care what anyone says: lounge music is dope.
 Call it disparaging names like “elevator music” but I think it’s perfect for chilling; an audible palate cleanser, if you will.
 When you have a concoction involving jazz, hip hop and Latin music, that’s when things get intriguing.
 Brandon* is a wizard in that regard.

-Okay, I’ve managed to create the unattainable embodiment of a woman in my head from this music so I’ll stop right there and implore you to sit down with this record and listen.
+Okay, I’ve managed to create the unattainable embodiment of a woman in my head from this music so I’ll stop right there and implore you to sit down with Dreamscape: Part 4 and listen.